 The Chariot in Action – carrying my 3 year old AND her balance bike

 - Dream vacation?
 I would love to spend a month in Hawaii near a beach.
-We spent 10 days in Oahu in 2009 and it was heaven.
+We spent 10 days in Oahu in 2009 and it was heavenly.
 My other favorite places are on Vancouver Island and the Gulf Islands in British Columbia.
 Even though I went there all the time growing up, I never get sick of the scenery.

 Kahala Beach, Oahu